 Time 30

-Make an existing copy of the code from the last tutorial, saving it as: NodeMCU_LaserTag_S05
+Make a copy of the code from the last tutorial and save it as “NodeMCU_LaserTag_S05”.

-You could in theory have unique player names by:
+In theory, you could have unique player names by:

-- Accessing the web interface each time you boot up the gun (not ideal)
+1. Accessing the web interface each time you boot up the gun (not ideal).

 You can read more about the file system here: https://arduino-esp8266.readthedocs.io/en/latest/filesystem.html